Oddinary: Release and promotion

 Stray Kids teased the tracks via excerpt videos titled "Unveil: Track" for "Venom" on March 6, "Lonely St." on March 10, and "Freeze" on March 13, and as well as a mashup video that revealed the other tracks on March 14.
 Three music-video teasers for "Maniac" were released on March 15–17.
 Before the release, they uploaded the 20-minute documentary video Intro "Oddinary" and held an online press conference.
 Oddinary was released on March 18, in conjunction with an accompanying music video for "Maniac", at retail stores, and on digital music and streaming platforms.
 It was the band's first release on Republic Records after signing with label in February 2022.
 In addition to the lead single, the music videos for "Venom", "Lonely St.", and "Freeze" were released on March 23, 27, and 28, respectively, Individual-member-cover jewel case versions of Oddinary were released on March 28.

 Stray Kids began promoting Oddinary with the debut performance of "Maniac" at KBS2's Music Bank, and CBS's The Late Show with Stephen Colbert on March 18, the same date as the release.
 However, on that day, JYP Entertainment announced that subsequent promotions had been postponed due to most members, except Felix and I.N, testing positive for COVID-19.
 On March 26, the label announced that Stray Kids would continue promoting at the music shows beginning at Show Champion on March 30, including M Countdown, Music Bank, Inkigayo, and Show!
 Music Core.
 The group also performed "Maniac" at Virtual Gayo Top 10 on March 25, and MTV Fresh Out Live on April 1.

 In support of Oddinary, Stray Kids announced their second concert tour, titled "Maniac", on March 7, 2022, while teasing the EP.
 The 42-show tour opened with shows from April 29 to May 1 at Jamsil Indoor Stadium, Seoul, South Korea, and traveled to Japan, the United States, and the Asia Pacific region.
 It was the group's first concert tour in two years since their first tour, District 9: Unlock.
-In this tour, besides "Maniac", Stray Kids performed all of Oddinary for the first time, except "Freeze", which was first performed at 37th Golden Disc Awards on January 7, 2023.
+In this tour, besides "Maniac", Stray Kids performed all of Oddinary for the first time, except "Freeze", which was first performed at 37th Golden Disc Awards on January 7, 2023, and later included on the setlist on March 22, 2023, at Atlanta show of the tour.